KevinGreene/surrealanalysis.com/content/post/2015-05-07-clojure-websockets.md

- Feel free to test the above application with the following code, which utilizes [gniazdo](https://github.com/stylefruits/gniazdo), a Clojure websocket client to generate and test several user-ids with several longitude / latitude combinations.
+ Feel free to test the above application with the following code, which utilizes [gniazdo](https://github.com/stylefruits/gniazdo), a Clojure websocket client to generate and test several user IDs with longitude / latitude combinations.

 ```clojure